neesjanvaneck/VOSviewer-Online-Docs/docs/sharing/linking.md

 Using this link, VOSviewer Online is launched, the above network is opened, and a visualization of the network is presented.
 In addition, the [**Scale**](/docs/user-interface/control-panel/#scale) slider on the [**View**](/docs/user-interface/control-panel/#view) tab in the [control panel](/docs/user-interface/control-panel/) is set to `1.5`.
 The [**Curved links**](/docs/user-interface/control-panel/#curved-links) switch is set to `false`.

 Instead of a [VOSviewer JSON file](/docs/file-types/json-file-type/), it is also possible to use a [VOSviewer map and network file](/docs/file-types/map-and-network-file-type/).
-Consider the network stored in the following map and network file:
+Consider the network stored in the following map and network files:

 ```
 https://app.vosviewer.com/data/QSS_SM_2020-2021_co-authorship_map.txt